cerithf/wrth-sgwrs/website/pages/grammar/07 - Verbs.md

 | Mae'r car yn      | "               | The car is       |
 | Mae'r plant yn    | "               | The children are |

+(See the Pronouns page for more on pronouns)

 Notes:

 - Ditto marks (") indicate when the spoken form matches the standard form